 The easiest way to reach your target audience through Google is to include relevant keywords in your writing.
-Research keywords with your customers in mind -- how would they describe a problem or product to a search engine?
+Research keywords with your customers in mind – how would they describe a problem or product to a search engine?

 Each website page and blog post should have a primary keyword in its

 If those last two flew over your head, read this article about back-end website SEO.
+It’s best also to include secondary keywords throughout your article.

-You should also include secondary keywords throughout your article.
 For example, if your primary keyword is “what is precision machining,” you may also want to rank for:

 The length of your webpage plays a significant role in whether or not it ranks.

-Opinions vary around the web, but we recommend most pages contain at least 300 words.
+Opinions vary around the web, but we recommend most pages contain at least 400-600 words.

 In the end, the amount of copy you write should match the page’s intent.
 Don’t throw 750 words of useless fluff on your Contact Us page just because you think it’ll fool Google.

 Another factor in how to write for search engines is value.
-This one’s a little trickier to quantify and actually directly correlates with writing for humans, too.
+This one’s a little trickier to quantify and directly correlates with writing for humans, too.

-Are you helping readers solve a problem, therefore keeping them on your website longer?
-Are you including helpful links to other, related articles -- written by you and by (gasp) third-party sources?
+Are you including helpful links to other, related articles – written by you and by (gasp) third-party sources?

-In short, just be a good teammate ... which ties in beautifully with writing for humans:
+In short, just be a good teammate, which ties in beautifully with writing for humans:

-...
-Even if you get ranked at the top, at the end of the day, Google doesn’t pay you, nor do they subscribe to your website.”
+Even if you get ranked at the top, at the end of the day, Google doesn’t pay you, nor do they subscribe to your website.

 In addition to your keyword, include at least one of these when writing a webpage or blog post title: